aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-docx/_index.md

 {{< tab tabNum="3" >}}

-The following example demonstrates how to convert **HTML to DOC** C++ language applying.
-Local HTML converted to DOC and saved to the local path.
+The following example demonstrates how to convert **HTML to DOCX** C++ language applying.
+Local HTML converted to DOCX and saved to the local path.

 ```c++